Deepwater Drilling and Production Technology

 - Marine seismic exploration

-- Drilling, well control, drill riser, and MODUs
+- Drilling - well control, pressure management, riser/BOP, and MODUs

 - Station keeping—mooring and dynamic positioning